infection/site/src/guide/command-line-options.md

 Run the mutation testing only for covered by tests files.

+### `--only-covering-test-cases`

+Execute only those test cases that cover mutated line, not the whole test file with covering test cases.
+Can dramatically speed up Mutation Testing for slow test suites, like functional or integration.

+For PHPUnit / Pest it uses `--filter` option under the hood.
+This option is not applicable for other test frameworks.

 ### `--show-mutations` or `-s`

 Show colorized diffs of mutated files to the console.